Francis Joseph Wing

-Francis Joseph Wing (September 14, 1850 – February 2, 1918) was a United States district judge of the United States District Court for the Northern District of Ohio.
+Francis Joseph Wing (September 14, 1850 – February 2, 1918) was an American judge and lawyer.
+He was a United States district judge of the United States District Court for the Northern District of Ohio.

-Education and career
+Early life

+Wing was born on September 14, 1850, in North Bloomfield, Ohio.
+His parents were Mary (née Brown) and Joseph Knowles Wing.
+He was educated at Phillips Academy.

+At Harvard University Wign was a member of Delta Kappa Epsilon (aka The Dickey Club).
+He left in 1871 during his junior year.

-Born in North Bloomfield, Ohio, Wing was educated at Phillips Academy, and Harvard University.
-He read law with Caleb Blodgett at Boston, Massachusetts, Judge Buckingham of Newark, New Jersey and Edward O. Fitch of Ashtabula, Ohio.
-He was admitted to the bar in 1874.
-He was in private practice in Cleveland, Ohio from 1874 to 1899.
-He was an Assistant United States Attorney of the Northern District of Ohio from 1880 to 1881.
-He was a Judge of the Cuyahoga County Court of Common Pleas from 1899 to 1901.
+Wing read law for a year with: Caleb Blodgett at Boston, Massachusetts; Judge Buckingham of Newark, New Jersey; and Edward O. Fitch of Ashtabula, Ohio.
+He was admitted to the Ohio bar in 1874.

+Career

+In 1874, Wing started a private practice in Cleveland, Ohio.
+Two years later, he became a member of the firm Coon & Wing.
+He left the practice in 1880 when he became the Assistant United States Attorney of the Northern District of Ohio from 1880 to 1881.

+In 1897, Wing was one of the founders of the Cleveland Law School.
+Governor Asa S. Bushnell appointed Wing to the position of judge of the Cuyahoga County Court of Common Pleas from 1899 to 1901.
 He was Republican in politics.

-Federal judicial service